oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 **Result:**
 ```
 RESPONSE
-Do you want a refund for the smartphone backup storage?
+I'm sorry to hear that the smartphone backup storage arrived too late.
+Would you like a refund for this item?
 ```

 ```